Nathan Schneider: Coverage of Occupy Wall Street

 Schneider was among the first journalists to cover the Occupy Wall Street movement during its planning stages and wrote about it for Harper's Magazine, The Nation, The New York Times, and other publications, as well as in his 2013 book Thank You, Anarchy: Notes from the Occupy Apocalypse, published by University of California Press.
 He claims that his coverage of Occupy Wall Street served as the basis for a scene about Occupy Wall Street in HBO's The Newsroom.
 Democracy Now! regularly turned to him as a correspondent about the movement, and he also appeared on NPR's The Brian Lehrer Show, Al Jazeera's Inside Story, and an oral history of the movement by Vanity Fair, and Ezra Klein of The Washington Post referred to one of his articles as "the single best place to start" learning about the movement.
 Interviews with Schneider appear in two of the feature films made about the movement, American Autumn and 99%.
 Writer Rebecca Solnit wrote the foreword to Thank You, Anarchy, which was adapted into an article for the Los Angeles Times.

 Religion continued to feature prominently in how Schneider covered the Occupy movement.
 According to Nick Pinto of Al Jazeera America, "Schneider's education and much of his writing are concerned with religion, and he relies heavily on Christian vocabulary to describe his experience in Occupy Wall Street."
 He personally became involved in the movement as an early member of the group Occupy Catholics.
 An article on the book at Religious Left Law referred to Schneider as "is clearly a brilliant young thinker in the heart of what we might call the revitalization of the religious left."

-Thank You, Anarchy cover bears a quotation from a New York Observer article—"objective journalism, this is not"—referring not to the book but to the ambiguity of Schneider's role in the movement as a journalist and activist.
-In a later interview with Malcolm Harris of The New Inquiry, Schneider confessed, "I agonized a lot about the participant-reporter thing, probably more than I should have."
+The cover of Thank You, Anarchy bears a quotation from a New York Observer article—"objective journalism, this is not"—referring not to the book but to the ambiguity of Schneider's role in the movement as a journalist and activist.
+In a later interview with Malcolm Harris of The New Inquiry, Schneider stated, "I agonized a lot about the participant-reporter thing, probably more than I should have."